docnoe/vue-i18n-next/docs/guide/advanced/component.md

 ```

 :::tip NOTE
-This warning is not output to the browser console in production builds.
+This warning is not displayed in production builds.
 :::